SanoScience/esm_temp/README.md

 ## What is EsmTemp?

-EsmTemp is a repository leveraging the ESM-2 protein model for fine-tuning, aimed at improving results in melting temperature prediction.
+EsmTemp is a repository that utilizes the ESM-2 protein model for fine-tuning, with the purpose of enhancing outcomes in the prediction of protein melting temperature (Tm).
 The repository utilizes the ESM-2 model, accessible [here](https://github.com/facebookresearch/esm), as a basis for fine-tuning processes.
 The objective is to enhance the accuracy of predictions related to melting temperatures in protein structures.
+The major goal of this project is to improve the precision of Tm predictions to support biotechnological projects aimed at developing thermostable proteins.

-In transfer learning with protein language models, the embeddings extracted from these latent spaces serve as powerful features for downstream tasks.
-By leveraging the pre-trained knowledge encoded within the embeddings, this approach allows us to fine-tune the model for predicting the melting temperatures of proteins.
+In the context of transfer learning utilizing protein language models (pLM), the extracted embeddings from these latent spaces serve as highly effective features for subsequent tasks.
+By leveraging the pre-trained knowledge encoded within the embeddings, this approach allows us to fine-tune the model for use in related tasks, in this case predicting the Tm of proteins.

 ![Alt text](figures/conception.png)

 ## Data

 The dataset was compiled by integrating data from two sources of protein thermostability information: ProThermDB and Meltome Atlas.
-Tm of proteins was achieved by only keeping measurements conducted on cell lysates.
-The dataset was refined by removing protein sequences exhibiting Tm values outside the range of 30°C to 98°C, as well as sequences with lengths below 100 or exceeding 900 amino acids, to maintain a focus on proteins of relevant stability and size for accurate modeling.
-Duplicate entries were identified and eliminated, and the remaining sequences were clustered to further reduce redundancy with the CD-HIT algorithm, applying a sequence similarity threshold of 0.7 and a minimum cluster size of 3, while all other parameters were left at their default settings.
-This process resulted in a curated dataset consisting of 24,472 unique amino acid sequences, each annotated with its corresponding source organism and Tm value.
+We utilized data from Tm protein assays performed on cell lysates.
+The dataset underwent a refinement process that involved the removal of protein sequences with Tm values outside the range of 30°C to 98°C. In order to ensure accurate protein modeling based on the most representative data, sequences that were below 100 or above 900 amino acids in length were excluded.
+Our approach involved removing duplicate entries and then clustering the remaining sequences using the CD-HIT algorithm to ensure that the training and test sets do not have identical or near identical examples.
+To minimize redundancy, we set a sequence similarity threshold of 0.7 and a minimum cluster size of 3, while keeping all other parameters at their default values.
+As a result of this process, we obtained a curated dataset comprising 24,472 distinct amino acid sequences.
+Each sequence is accompanied by its respective source organism and Tm value.

 The distributions of temperature and protein sequence lengths within the dataset are illustrated below.

 ![Alt text](figures/distribution.png)

-In the paper, we also emphasize fine-tuning the model exclusively for proteins from specific organisms, particularly the most frequently occurring ones.
-The figure below visually illustrates the distribution of melting temperatures for individual proteins originating from the four most common organisms in the curated training set.
-Histogram depicting the distribution of melting temperatures (Tm) across a protein sequence dataset from various organisms’ lysates: Human (A), Arabidopsis thaliana seedling (B), Caenorhabditis elegans (C), Mus musculus BMDC (D)
+Moreover, our analysis in the paper delves into the effects of exclusively fine-tuning the model for proteins from specific organisms, specifically focusing on the most frequently occurring ones in the dataset.
+The figure below provides a visual representation of the Tm distribution for proteins from the four most common organisms' lysates in the curated training set: Human (A), Arabidopsis thaliana seedling (B), Caenorhabditis elegans (C), Mus musculus BMDC (D).

 ![Alt text](figures/tm_distribution.png)